 If you’re suffering from hair loss, there are plenty of products you can try to help stimulate growth.
 The simplest, however, just may be a new brush.
 Believe it or not, the best brushes for thinning hair can give you back the volume and thickness you’ve been missing in your life.

-As common as it is for women over 50 to experience hair loss and hair thinning, many continue to use their same old old brushes they've used for years in a move that can easily exacerbate the problem.
-Thin hair requires a special kind of brush as we've outlined in the paragraphs below.
+As common as it may be for menopausal women to experience hair thinning (the Hair Society says the condition affects roughly 21 million women), many continue to use their same old brushes they’ve used for years in a move that can easily exacerbate the problem.
+Thin hair requires a special type of brush — as we’ve outlined below.

 What is the best brush to use for thinning hair?